r-mc2/verum-archives/Campaigns/22 - Soul of Tyre/Transcripts/Session 13.md

 **Braktor**: We sort of need it to unlock a door?
 I don’t know, we haven’t been to the labyrinth, we’ve sort of been just fucking around.<br>
 **Arcadum**: Inu will not like hearing that you’ve been fucking around.

----
+#### Soul of Tyre vs Songblade

 > **Ster (Guy/Gruff)**: So, hold on, now I’m confused.
 The Strangers sword was a shard of green light, that was the main part of it.
 But it is the red songblade?<br>
 **Arcadum**: I think you may have taken that as a literal thing.
 The songblade is not itself one of the pieces of Tyre.
 The Strangers blade was, though.
 But the reason though, I see where your confusion is.<br>
 **Ster (Guy/Gruff)**: The sword was like a giant stone sword, then it fell apart, and inside was the songblade.<br>
-**Arcadum**: So, the Strangers Blade was the songblade that was one of the Songblades hidden away until the time came when it would be called upon again.
+**Arcadum**: So, the Strangers Blade was the Songblade- that was one of the Songblades hidden away until the time came when it would be called upon again.
 The energy that hid it was Tyre, and that’s the piece.<br>
 **Ster (Guy/Gruff)**: Am I right to assume that the Green Triangle is Tyre related?<br>
 **Arcadum**: I can't answer that specifically.
-What has been revealed about the Green Triangle seems to be in reference to the Trigram Isles, and that the petulant lords are somehow involved.
+What has been revealed about the Green Triangle seems to be in reference to the Trigram Isles, and that the Petulant Lords are somehow involved.

 ---